You probably know that content marketing is a powerful way to market your company online.

 You sit down to write a blog post, and… nothing.

-You’ve been writing for some time now; you see the traffic coming in every day.
+You’ve been writing for some time now; you see traffic every day.
 But no matter how long you sit and stare at your screen, it’s still just… nothing.

-Coming up with a constant flow of ideas to write about for your audience can be hard.
-How do you keep the ideas and creativity constantly flowing to make sure your content calendar is filled with topics that ensure consistent traffic, leads, and conversions?
+Coming up with a constant flow of ideas to write about for your audience can be challenging.
+How do you keep the ideas and creativity flowing to ensure your content calendar is filled with topics that ensure consistent traffic, leads, and conversions?

-Here’s the good news, however: Everyone gets stuck sometimes, but there’s a much better way to come up with content ideas than just staring at your screen and waiting for a miracle.
+Here’s the good news: Everyone gets stuck sometimes, but there’s a much better way to come up with content ideas than just staring at your screen and waiting for a miracle.

 But before we give you specific topics and ways to generate blog topics, there are two key principles you need to keep in mind:

 - Write about your niche, not your product.
-Even more so when you’re just starting out, and nobody heard about you yet, people don’t search for your product name or categories.
+Even more so when you’re just starting out, and nobody has heard about you yet, people don’t search for your product name or categories.
 Most people search because they’ve got a problem and they are searching for information or a solution to their problem.
-Content that is relevant to the life of your audience is way more valuable than content just hammering out product specs.
+Content relevant to your audience’s life is way more valuable than content just hammering out product specs.
 Think of it like this, what would you rather click on: “Content Services $150” or “How to Promote Your Content”?

 - Deliver value.
 Content marketing should deliver entertainment and/or educational value to your audience.
-Always make sure that your target audience will be interested, be intrigued, is having fun, or will learn, the next time that they are engaging with your content.
-Practising Customer Development is not only to learn about whether or not your product or services are solving the problems of your potential audience, but by doing customer development you can also learn and discover topics of value for your audience.
+Always ensure that your target audience will be interested, intrigued, having fun, or will learn the next time they engage with your content.
+Practising Customer Development is learning about whether your product or services are solving the problems of your potential audience.
+By doing customer development, you can also learn and discover topics of value for your audience.

-By keeping these two items in mind, let’s dive into different ways on how you can come up with ideas for your content machine.
+By keeping these two items in mind, let’s dive into different ways to develop ideas for your content machine.

 #1 Using BuzzSumo or Ahrefs